 Pam’s journey to ACU was clearly a part of the Lord’s master plan for her family.
 The Bullers had neighbors and close friends who were ACU alumni and shared about their experience.
 They mentored and loved the Buller children, and eventually Pam’s two oldest children ended up graduating from ACU.

 Pam’s son inspired her to pursue a Bachelor of Science in Christian Service and Formation.
-While she considered a path in English or Communications, the Christian Service and Formation classes appealed most to her work and experiences overseas.
+While she considered a path in English or communications, the Christian service and formation classes appealed most to her work and experiences overseas.
 “I live in a country with widespread trauma.
 I have cried with so many mommas who have lost babies to malaria or other treatable illnesses.
 I’ve felt unequipped to minister to those around me.
 I’ve also felt unequipped to weather my own trauma through these heart-wrenching experiences.”
-This program was a clear way to become better equipped to minister to the Liberians who God called her to serve.
+This program was a clear way to become better equipped to minister to the Liberians whom God called her to serve.
 Pam stepped forward in faith and with the help of her family and ACU’s advising team, applied to return to school.

 Buller also sees the need for missionary care through the experiences her children had when re-entering the United States.
 “I hope to go on to get a master’s degree that helps me walk alongside those in trauma.
 I want to validate and give voice to those who are numb and have lost their voice amidst tragedy.”